rachaelstanislaw/learn-pre-work/HTML/html_lectures.md

 <img src="https://i.ibb.co/HgYhW3h/Screen-Shot-2020-04-06-at-11-46-29-AM.png" alt="Screen-Shot-2020-04-06-at-11-46-29-AM" border="0">

-It is important to understand what each tag in the boiler plate if responsible for!
+It is important to understand what each tag in the boiler plate is responsible for!
 But for now, we will be working inside of the `body` tag.

 *Developer Note: our in-app text editor will already be set to "HTML" where necessary.
 This is purely for their own knowledge.
 We are not spending a lot of time on the boiler plate, we just want to introduce it.
 Tags, indentation, and attributes are going to be a much larger chunk of the HTML pre-work.*